 Robert took the estate, and went on to try and claim the dower lands of the young Drury girl.
 He failed after a huge and expensive legal squabble and had to forfeit some of the estate at Griston.
 It would seem that the locals were up in arms about the story, he was marked a murderer and spent the rest of his days living in misery.
 In the true form of a parable works; jailed for recusancy, fined and imprisoned, his sons tried to rebuild the family fortune by privateering and drowned.
 He died broke and broken.

 Whether the babes made it to Baconsthorpe is a mystery, they may have died there, or perished on the way back, or it may have been a ruse and they may have never gone at all and merely been either murdered by hired hands in Wayland Wood or dumped there, a few days earned by hiding one story in another.
-There is no way of telling and little hope of ever really establishing any proof of where they died beyond the fact that folk tales have memory.
+There is no way of telling and little hope of ever really establishing any proof of where they died beyond the fact that folk-tales have memory, they are in fact part of how we remember.
 Every truth is diminished and yet grows by whispers, and eroded by repackaging into a good tale to tell and sell, you only need to walk into a bookshop or turn on a soap opera to see these stories of murder, and intrigue still fly off the shelves.
 But it strikes me there’s something in this that places it here, in these twisting thickets, locked in the branches suspended between the dark deer paths of the undergrowth and the sunlit pools of the clearings, it will be here for as long as the wood survives.

 In the life of the tale, somewhere between what we think happened and the he’s behind you jokes where the writhing story shakes off the darkness.
 There is a flickering moment in the late 1590s when Thomas May who had recently bought what would become known as the Wicked Uncle’s House, sat down with and wrote the story down, and it gained a life of its own, it became what Millington printed.
 The sinewy bark of the growing story thickens and starts to set in the shape we recognise from Christmas pantos, Mother Goose and Disney.
 Griston Hall absorbed some of it, carved fireplaces told the tale in tableaus well into the 19th century, now lost.
 The Wood back-formed a new name, Wailing Wood, after the ghostly cries of children heard at dusk, just when the foxes are heading out to play.